leduy8/magnifie/README.md

-# Magnifie
+# Vivilio
 ## A social media for book's lovers

-Magnifie is social media platform where you can find and review any book you want.
+Vivilio is social media platform where you can find and review any book you want.
 Also, you can explore clubs that share same interests as you!

 ## Feature
 - Search for books by names or categories.